How to apply

 - your personal details

-- module choices (for the Undergraduate Summer School you must choose one module per session.
-You’ll be asked to include two alternative modules in order of preference in case your first choice is unavailable)
+- module choices (you’ll be asked to include two alternative modules in order of preference in case your first choice is unavailable)

 - education details